-Fighting in northwest Syria, including Idlib, has uprooted nearly a million Syrians—triggering the largest displacement in the country’s nine-year-old war.
+Fighting in northwest Syria, including Idlib, has uprooted more than a million Syrians—triggering the largest displacement in the country’s nine-year-old war.
 Here’s what you need to know.

 Where is Idlib?

-Idlib is located in northwest Syria and is the last major area controlled by the opposition.
+Idlib is located in northwestern Syria and is the last major area controlled by the opposition.
 The province is home to nearly three million civilians, including one million children.

 What is happening in Idlib?